asierzabala/guacamayo-dark/README.md

-# Guacamayo colorscheme
+# Guacamayo theme
-Readable and high-contrast dark theme for brackets
+Readable and high-contrast dark theme for brackets.

 ##Screenshots